 I love a good basket wall.
-I love the texture that it adds to a wall and the fun patterns in which to display them.
-I also love the Boho-Farmhouse style that they add to any space.
-And you all know – I love me some Boho-Farmhouse!
+The texture adds so much to a space.
+The patterns are so fun and there’s so many in ways to display them.
+I also love the Boho Farmhouse style that they add to any space.
+And I love me some Boho Farmhouse style.

 The best part is that if you don’t mind getting thrifty then you can put together a basket wall for next to nothing!
 I can understand figuring out how to arrange one is the tricky part which I why I’ve rounded up 10 of my favorite basket wall patterns!
 I’ve also linked at the bottom of this post my favorite places to shop for baskets!